 Or with bi-fold door locks I purchased for a few of our closets around the house. *smile* Awesome.

 Our little 2-year-old twins also had individual play alone times in the girls bedroom for 30 minutes each from the time they were about 9 months old.
 First they played in their crib, and then at about 18 months they moved to their bedroom.
 I just removed the bunk bed ladder so they couldn't climb up and fall.
-But since they have learned to climb now they are actually not having room time until they are older as we've not been able to keep them down from the bunk beds.
+When they did learn to climb they did not have room time until they were older and able to choose to stay off of the bunks.

-So for all the children the main rule we have is that everyone stays in their own area and does not come out until play alone time is over.
-Not to talk to anyone, not to ask questions, not to get drinks of water (having made sure they have plenty all day on either side of play alone time), not to get extra activities - only to use the bathroom and then return to their space.
+So for all the children the main rule we had was that everyone stayed in their own area and did not come out until play alone time was over.
+To not talk to anyone, not to ask questions, to get drinks of water (having made sure they have plenty all day on either side of play alone time), not to get extra activities more than what they already have - only to use the bathroom and then return to their space.
 All of the other things can wait until later.
-And they know (although they need reminding periodically) that they need to have everything they desire to use during alone time already with them when alone time begins.
-If children are coming out to do anything, the others hear them and assume there must be a party they're missing and they all start coming out.
-So no one comes out.
-If they do come out to tell me something or say they need water (which 90% of the time means they just want to see what other people are doing), I simply turn them around and point them back to the play room or wherever they came from.
+And they knew (although they needed reminding periodically) that they needed to have everything they desire to use during alone time already with them when alone time begins.
+If children were coming out to do anything, the others hear them and assume there must be a party they're missing and they all started coming out.
+So, the plan is that no one comes out.
+If they do come out to tell me something or say they need water (which 90% of the time means they just want to see what other people are doing), I simply smile, turn them around and point them back to the play room or wherever they came from.

-The only exception for having play-alone times is if we've been unusually busy in a day, or perhaps haven't been home until nap time and the children haven't played together that day In this case I we allow them to pair up and play together.
-This is also a nice one-on-one time with a sibling that they enjoy.
+The only exception for having play-alone times was if we had been unusually busy in a day, or perhaps hadn't been home until nap time and the children hadn't played together that day in which case I we allowed them to pair up and play together.
+This was also a nice one-on-one time with a sibling that they enjoy.

 Our children all love to have some time to be quiet, to play without having to share, and to just be alone. *smile* I love that.
 We've had other friends of our implement this practice with their older children even though they didn't have any nappers and their whole family just loved it, too.
 It's just a nice break in the day.